Skip navigation

 • Pain when you cough, sneeze, and make sudden movements.
 This may last up to several weeks.

-• You may have problems with your ileostomy.
+• Problems with your ileostomy.

 Self-care